DhyanVGowda/City-of-Chicago-Energy-Forecasting/README.md

 ## Dataset

 The dataset for this project is sourced from [City of Chicago Open Data Portal](https://data.cityofchicago.org/) and contains historical energy usage data, weather conditions, and other relevant metrics.
-Ensure that the datasets are downloaded and stored in the following directory:
+Ensure that the datasets are downloaded and stored.

 ### Features:
 - **Energy Usage**: Hourly energy consumption metrics.